rbettarelli/rbettarelli/README.md

  ## Hello!
-My name is Ricardo, Brazilian, development student.
+ #### My name is Ricardo, Brazilian, development student.
+ I'm currently on a full-stack web development adventure with the good knowledge of JavaScript, CSS and HTML.
+Looking forward to join another adventurous team and help   on some interesting projects!
  #### Studing a lot to become a developer
  #### Take a look in some projects on my repositories.